 Affix a latch for single-door gates or cane bolts for double-door gates according to your aesthetic and security needs.

 Provide extra security to your fencing perimeter with these barbed wire arms.
-Ideal for agricultural and high-security applications, this hardware supports runs of barbed wire (sold separately).
+Ideal for agricultural and high-security applications, this hardware supports runs of barbed wire.